-Work-at-home moms are a breed of their own.
+Freelance moms who work from home are a breed of their own.
 Working from home provides some moms with a rewarding sense of dual accomplishment: the opportunity to earn income while caring for the children.
-As a work-at-home mom myself, I have experienced the satisfaction of earning my own keep, watching my son grow and learn day by day, being able to cook healthy meals and fix up my house—all while doing what I love most: writing.
+As a work-at-home mom myself, I have experienced the satisfaction of earning my own keep, watching my son grow and learn day by day, being able to cook healthy meals and fix up my house—all while doing a job I love most: writing.

 Working as a freelance writer from home is relatively easy to begin with.
-However, it requires experience and a commitment to learn about the ever changing Internet landscape in order for it to become a lucrative occupation.
+However, it requires experience and a commitment to learn about the ever changing Internet landscape to become a lucrative occupation, especially here in the Philippines.
 Here are some tips to help you get started in this line of work.